davidbeleznay/DigitalForesterApp/README.md

 ## Professional Use Notes

 This application is designed for use by qualified forestry professionals, engineers, and technicians.
-The risk assessment methodology uses conservative ranges and simplified calculations while maintaining professional standards.
+The Road Risk Assessment tool provides a complete workflow for systematic risk evaluation with professional-grade features including GPS integration, comprehensive factor assessment, and expert override capabilities.

 The professional override feature is intended for use by qualified professionals who can provide technical justification for deviating from calculated risk levels based on site-specific conditions, local knowledge, or factors not captured in the standard assessment framework.